ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/risks-and-attack-path.md

 nav_order: 4
 ---

+{: .goal}
+> At the end of this module, you will be able to use the Sysdig UI to understand the biggest risks in your environment.

+1. TOC
+{:toc}

 ## Risks and Attack Path

 So far we explored each of these capabilities (Runtime Threat Detection, Vulnerability Management and Posture Management) separately in their own UIs.
 But Sysdig is a comprehensive Cloud Native Application Protection Platform (CNAPP) - which means that we bring these all capabilities and all this data together to help you to visualize and prioritise with the full context end-to-end.